LLMs Enable Bag-of-Texts Representations for Short-Text Clustering

 \section{Results by Different LLMs}

 We report the detailed results of all datasets by different LLMs in Table \ref{tab:all_LLM_results}.
 Qwen and Gemma consistently outperform LLaMA.
-In addition, the average differences between K-means and HDBSCAN are minimal across both metrics for each LLM.
+We also report the LLM selection accuracy (see Appendix \ref{embed_analysis} for the definition).
+Table \ref{tab:all_LLM_analysis} shows that Gemma and Qwen have similar capabilities in identifying similar texts, outperforming LLaMA.
+This finding aligns with prior work \cite{lin2025spill}.